dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ## Keyframes for other properties

-Godot doesn't restrict to just edit transform properties.
-Basically every property can be used as a track where you can set keyframes.
+Godot doesn't restrict to only edit transform properties.
+Every property can be used as a track where you can set keyframes.

 If you select your sprite while the animation tab is visible, you get a small